Insurance Coverage FAQ

 - Free T4

-* The report measures the above markers and reports on whether they are high, low, or within the normal healthy range.
+- Your report shows whether each marker is high, low, or within the normal healthy range.

-When discussing coverage, it is important that your carrier understands specifically what the test is and what it is testing for.
-Be sure to mention the following key points:
+When discussing coverage, be sure your carrier understands exactly what the test includes.
+You can share the following key points:

 - hs-CRP (a commonly tested marker for inflammation)

-* The report measures the above markers and reports on whether they are high, low, or within the normal healthy range.
+- Your report shows whether each marker is high, low, or within the normal healthy range.

 Can you check on my insurance for me?